 \section{Technical details on the computation of $\mathcal{I}_{k}$}

 We made use of the Fast Fourier Transform (FFT) method to compute the wavefunction in the momentum-space.
-We do this only for the unrotated layer (layer 1): there is no ``preferred'' layer in our model and therefore the wavefunction is similar in both.
+We do this only for the unrotated layer (layer 1) without loss of generality: there is no ``preferred'' layer in our model and therefore the wavefunction is similar in both.

 We cut a rhombus of linear size $L\propto N^{1/2}$ along the directions of the lattice vectors of the honeycomb lattice. $L$ sets the momentum-space resolution for computing $\mathcal{I}_{k}$.
 In the main text, we always use the definition of $L$ given here, for consistency.
 The total number of sites $N$ is slightly larger than $4L^{2}$.
 Nonetheless, $L$ can be seen as the total linear system size for all the discussions in the main text.